|Richard Barthelmess as Tony Mako|

 |On the fire-escape|

 Mako's story is interwoven with that of the desperate young couple and another couple, Carl and Sylvia, played by Ray Milland and Gertrude Michael, who are illicit lovers meeting behind her wealthy husband's back.
 First you see Mae, a pretty hard-faced blonde, confront Eddie, insisting that he either come up with the $200 or marry her immediately.
-Then Sylvia misses a diamond brooch that was pinned to the fur cape she has checked -- with Eddie.
+Then Sylvia misses a diamond brooch that was pinned to the fur cape she has checked -- with Eddie in the cloakroom.
 At the same time, the doorman (Henry Travers) has been directed to carry the gun he was issued to insure security of the box office receipts.

 |Ray Milland and Gertrude Michael as Carl and Sylvia|